Probely/farcaster-onprem-agent/contrib/kubernetes/README.md

 # Installing the Agent on a Kubernetes Cluster

-In this directory, we provide two Kubernetes deployment manifests:
-  * `agent-depl.yaml`: this is the recommended way to use the agent.
-Use it if your kernel version is >= 5.6
-  * `agent-fallback-depl.yaml`: use this manifest to install the agent on older kernels.

-The rest of this document assumes a recent kernel.

 1. Go to the [Scanning Agents](https://plus.probely.app/scanning-agents/) page.
    Create an agent and take note of the **agent token**.
 2. Create the `probely` namespace